reinvanleirsberghe/strapi-plugin-refresh-token/README.md

       refreshTokenExpiresIn: '30d', // this value should be higher than the jwt.expiresIn
       requestRefreshOnAll: false, // automatically send a refresh token in all login requests.
       refreshTokenSecret: env('REFRESH_JWT_SECRET') || 'SomethingSecret',
-    },
+      cookieResponse: false // if set to true, the refresh token will be sent in a cookie },
   }
 ```